sandpiper-toolchain/sandplover/docs/source/guides/subject_guides/mask.rst

 Trimming masks before input
 ---------------------------

-Sometimes it is helpful to :meth:`trim a mask <~deltametrics.mask.BaseMask.trim_mask>`, essentially replacing values with a different value, before using the mask for analysis or input to functions.
+Sometimes it is helpful to :meth:`trim a mask <~sandplover.mask.BaseMask.trim_mask>`, essentially replacing values with a different value, before using the mask for analysis or input to functions.

 .. plot::
     :include-source: